ADJUNCT WRITING INSTRUCTOR POSITIONS

-The General Studies Writing Program at Bowling Green State University has been approved to fill a one-year instructorship position.
-The position carries a 24–hour load (typically four courses per semester) of General Studies Writing courses.
-The salary is competitive and benefits are provided.
+The General Studies Writing Program at Bowling Green State University is hiring qualified adjunct instructors to teach composition beginning in August 2016.
+These part-time positions carry a maximum of a 9 credit-hour load per semester of General Studies Writing courses.
 BGSU and General Studies Writing are committed to faculty diversity as a way to strengthen the preparation of students for life in an increasingly diverse society.

-One-Year Composition Instructorship: One-year appointment with 12-hour load per semester to teach composition courses in the General Studies Writing Program.
-Qualifications: minimum of MA or MFA in English by August 2014; successful experience teaching college-level academic writing; and formal training in the teaching of college-level composition.
-Experience in the teaching of developmental writing preferred.
+Qualifications for Adjunct Composition Instructor Positions: minimum of MA or MFA in English by August 2016; successful experience teaching college-level academic writing; and formal training in the teaching of college-level composition.
+Experience in the teaching of first year writing preferred.

 Applications must be received by Friday, July 1, 2016.
 Applications must include all of the following:

 · curriculum vita;

 · official transcripts;

 · entire sets of student evaluations;

 · two current, signed, and original reference letters that address the applicant’s teaching (official placement files are acceptable); and

 Address applications to Dr. Cheryl Hoy, Director, General Studies Writing Program, Bowling Green State University, Bowling Green, OH 43403.
 Final candidate(s) are required to authorize and pass a background investigation prior to an offer of employment.
 Unless they request otherwise, qualified applicants will also be considered for future part-time employment opportunities that may arise.